Last Updated on November 11, 2025 by Maryam Siddiqui

 On the night of December 24th, as Christmas Eve transitions into Christmas Day, many Spaniards participate in La Misa del Gallo (The Rooster’s Mass), a midnight Mass held to celebrate the birth of Jesus.

-This tradition is a significant part of the Christmas celebrations, especially in Catholic communities across Spain.
-Families often attend the service together, dressed in their festive best, after enjoying a lavish Christmas Eve dinner.
+This tradition holds deep significance during Christmas, especially in Catholic communities across Spain.
+After enjoying a lavish Christmas Eve dinner, families often attend the service together, dressed in their festive best.

 Candles, lights, and nativity displays decorate churches, creating a cozy and revered ambiance.
 The Mass is a time of reflection and prayer, connecting to the religious significance of Christmas.